cozyGarage/resume_engine/ROADMAP.md

      remove the Grunt devDependency in a follow-up PR (POST-MIGRATION).

 Detailed task list
-- Implement `scripts/test` npm script that runs, in order:
+ - Implemented `scripts/test` npm script that runs, in order:
     1. clean (remove sandbox temp directories)
     2. lint (eslint via bunx)
     3. test (mocha via bunx with `HMR_NOW` pinned)

-- Replace `package.json`'s `test` script to call the new script once tested.
+- Replaced `package.json`'s `test` script to call the new script once tested (COMPLETE).

  - Update `.github/workflows/bun.yml` to call the new `test` script instead of `bunx grunt test` and simplify the workflow by removing Grunt install.
+(IN-PROGRESS: CI now runs both Grunt and npm scripts to verify parity.)

 - Run tests locally using `bun run test:ci` and `bun run test:bun:direct` to validate parity.